 I slacked off on recycling the last few years but recently started up again.
 My daughter and I take it in weekly.
 I don’t have a fancy blue bin or tote to keep up with so for the moment we use an empty box or bag and just and recycle that too once we’re done.

 I can honestly say we take out the trash a lot less often since we started recycling again.
 Win, win!
-A quick internet search for “waste transfer station near me” should be all you need to see if this is a good option for you as well.
+Check out Earth911 for recycling options near you.

 2. I refuse to pay shipping if at all possible.
 This may not be weird but I definitely think it is overlooked.

 Have a Prime subscription?
-Set your search filter to Prime only and don’t even consider items that don’t have free shipping.
+Set your search filter to Prime-only and don’t even consider items that don’t have free shipping.
+Don’t have one?
+Sign up for a free trial here.

 Buying online from a retailer with a brick and mortar location close by?
 Most items ship free to store.